 Learning to use SQL properly takes practice.
-People who don’t fully understand SQL often create queries that are much slower than they need to be.
-Unfortunately with the power of SQL, the speed difference between an optimized query and a bad query can be several orders of magnitude.
-In extreme cases it might take minutes, hours, or days for a bad query to complete.
+Unfortunately, people who do not fully understand SQL often create queries that are much slower than they need to be.
+Unfortunately, with the power of SQL, the speed difference between an optimized query and a poorly written query can be several orders of magnitude.
+In extreme cases, an inefficient query might take minutes, hours, or days to complete.

-Because database queries result in a high number of I/O operations, both logical and physical, they can be the most time consuming part of an application’s operation.
-If you think about it, you have a CPU that can perform over a billion operations a second, memory that operates a GHz speeds, and a bus that toss over a GB of data around each second.
-And then you have a disk drive that physically spinning around and moving a robotic arm to control magnetic fields.
+Because database queries result in a high number of I/O operations, both logical and physical, they can be the most time-consuming part of an application’s operation.
+If you think about it, you have a CPU that can perform over a billion operations a second, memory that operates at GHz speeds, and a bus that tosses over a GB of data around each second.
+And then you have a disk drive that is physically spinning around and moving a robotic arm to control magnetic fields.
 Compared to what the rest of the computer can do, waiting on disk I/O is like driving a Maserati into a pool of molasses.

-Because of this, database queries must be optimized.
-If a query is 1000 times slower than it should be, you definitely feel the affect.
-If your CPU calculates the addition of two numbers 1000 times slower than it should, it will still finish in less than a millisecond; you won’t notice.
+Because of this, developers must optimize their database queries.
+For example, if a query is 1000 times slower than it should be, users will suffer the pain.
+On the other hand, if your CPU calculates the addition of two numbers 1000 times slower than it should, it will still finish in less than a millisecond; you won’t notice.

 So when you find your application is performing slowly, the problem is almost always related to poorly written SQL statements.